p4rkerw/SALSA/Tutorial/README.md

    -h  | --help                     show usage
 ```

-You will eventually need to download the vcf for every chromosome, but for the purposes of the tutorial just download the SNV reference for chr22 to $reference/phasing/biallelic_SNV:
+You will eventually need to download the vcf for every chromosome, but for the purposes of the tutorial just download the SNV reference for chr22 to $reference/phasing/biallelic_SNV .
+The reference may take awhile to download so feel free to move ahead to the next step using the [phased vcf](https://github.com/p4rkerw/SALSA/blob/main/Tutorial/pbmc.pass.joint.chr22hcphase.vcf.gz) in the repository.
+You can come back to step 3 when the download finishes.
 ```
 ALL.chr22.shapeit2_integrated_v1a.GRCh38.20181129.phased.vcf.gz
 ```